bytecodealliance/rfcs/accepted/cranelift-egraph.md

 framework built around
 [e-graphs](https://en.wikipedia.org/wiki/E-graph), and rewrite rules on those e-graphs.
-We will summarize what e-graphs are and how they work, then work through a series of adaptations needed to allow a Cranelift function body with control flow to be represented in an e-graph.
+We will summarize what e-graphs are and how they work, then describe our adaptation of egraphs called "acyclic egraphs" or aegraphs.
+Then we will work through a series of adaptations needed to allow a Cranelift function body with control flow to be represented in an e-graph.
 In the subsequent section we'll see how this data structure will actually be used for optimization rewrites.

 ### Recap: E-graphs